nearj/analysis/README.md

 ## Usage example
-- process raw data of motion of platform(MoP) to probability density
+- process raw data of motion of platform to probability density
 ```sh
 python preprocecess_motion.py -use_default
 ```